 What are the benefits of comparison shopping engine ads?

 While your core audience demographics may not have changed significantly in the wake of the pandemic, consumer attitudes, consumption trends and buying behaviors are very much still in flux.
-Plus, temporary layoffs and economic uncertainty may cause some shoppers to purchase with more caution than ever before.
-Comparison shopping engines let you expand your reach beyond your website to find new customers who might be interested in your products and a good deal more now than in the past.
+Comparison shopping engines let you expand your reach beyond your website to find new customers who might be interested in your products and a good deal.

 Comparison shopping engines only redirect customers to your site who have seen your product and price details and actively clicked on the ad.
 This means you’re only receiving high-intent consumers who have a greater chance of converting into a sale.
 What’s more, because the purchase happens on your site, you can more easily remarket buyers to generate repeat sales and stronger lifetime value.